Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Simulation Results

 We first examine the case of maximizing the power harvested where we choose $\alpha_1=0$ and $\alpha_2=1$.
 The results are summarized in Fig.~\ref{maxenergyDIS}, which shows that both NMPC and SLMPC significantly increase the average power harvested across all cases.
+More specifically, for the perfect preview case, the average power harvested for NMPC and SL-MPC is increased nearly 91$\%$ and 60$\%$, respectively.
+These numbers for the cases where we have an SNR = 20,15,10 or we use the LRDE as the preview for the entire horizon are, respectively, 90$\%$ and 56$\%$, 60 $\%$ and 49$\%$, 43$\%$ and 28$\%$, 24$\%$ and 15$\%$.
 It can be seen that using stochastically linearized model does not cause a major performance degradation but leads to much greater computational efficiency as will be shown later.